 People often see earplugs as something to use only in particular circumstances.
-There are many benefits of earplugs in daily life.
+There are many benefits of using earplugs in daily life.
 For instance, we might use earplugs when we’re working with power tools or use them when we’re at a loud festival to help keep our ears safe.

 In this article, we’re going to talk about the benefits of using earplugs in everyday life and how they can make a difference for you.

-How Much Noise is Dangerous?
+How Much Noise Is Dangerous?

+There are different levels of noise.
 Most humans can only stand up to around 75 decibels of noise.
 If noise reaches 85 decibels or higher, then you could potentially suffer irreversible hearing loss.

 - Faint whispers come in at 30 decibels.